Spinal Cord Injury Attorney in Albuquerque

 Attorney Bert Parnall and the team at Parnall Law will identify all the potential sources of compensation available.
 He will fight for the maximum amount of compensation for clients who have sustained spinal cord injuries.

-Call an Albuquerque Spinal Cord Injury Lawyer to Fight for Your Rights
+Call an Albuquerque Spine Injury Lawyer to Fight for Your Rights

-The personal injury lawyer Bert Parnall is committed to helping Albuquerque victims of spinal cord injuries get the compensation they need to move forward after a devastating accident.
+Our spinal cord injury law firm is committed to helping Albuquerque victims of spinal cord injuries get the compensation they need to move forward after a devastating accident.
 At Parnall Law Firm, we can assess your case, discuss your legal options, and pursue your claim if you decide to file a lawsuit.
 To have an opportunity to seek compensation, you must file a personal injury lawsuit in New Mexico within three years of the date of the accident.
 It is important to consult with an attorney as soon as possible after the accident to comply with the statute of limitations on filing a claim.
 We offer compassionate client service while tenaciously advocating for your right to compensation.
 Call us at 505-985-5355 or contact us online to schedule a free initial consultation.